 12.4 Job applicants will demonstrate their level of fluency by competently answering interview questions in English.

-13.1 Two employment references are required for each new starter to cover the whole of the previous three years.
+13.1 Employment references are required for each new starter to cover the whole of the previous three years.
 If relevant work experience is not covered in the three year period, additional references may be required.
 One must be from their current or most recent employer.

 13.2 Where the candidate has no previous employment record, a reference from their school or other educational institution should be obtained where relevant.
 Other personal references will not be accepted.